MedicAlert® Safely Home®

 You may also be interested in a new made-in-Ontario service called Finding Your Way.
 While some aspects of the program (such as community service numbers) work only in Ontario, the Finding Your Way website has a lot of practical information, helpful wherever you live.
 Resources include tips on how to prevent people from going missing and what to do if it happens.
-Resources are also available in five different languages: English, French, Punjabi, Mandarin and Chinese.
+Resources are also available in eight different languages: English, French, Punjabi, Mandarin, Chinese, Spanish, Italian and Portuguese.
 To learn more, visit www.findingyourwayontario.ca.

 Last Updated: 07/18/16